pragma-turner/tavernsandtales/_posts/2024-01-23-season-2-session-2-kidnapped.md

 Queen Vlakith stormed off, swearing vengeance, and Governor Ribble Faroot said that the orcs had already formed search parties and were already marauding across the city, and that he had to try and calm Vlakith and her kin before things got out of hand.
 He asked the party to watch over his two children while he dealt with the crisis.

-**Dresden** convinced Jemwise to take the group back to the site of Lukith's abduction at The Guilded Melange's honeymoon suite.
+**Dresden** convinced Jemwise to take the group back to the site of Vlakith's abduction at The Guilded Melange's honeymoon suite.
 There they found signs of a struggle and some puzzling muddied footprints that obfuscated the assailants' means of escape.
 Bastian looked out the bedroom window and found another set of muddy prints on the outer wall.
 Sensing that this new clue indicated an attack from above, the group raced to the Melange's rooftop. **Toof** found evidence of a shapeshifter at work, which caused the party to suspect that the perpetrators may have been druidic followers of Xerakath.

 Meanwhile, Elune Faroot revealed that she'd brought in outside help in the form of the elven hunter Stellanor Whisperleaf.
 With Stellanor's help, the party followed the trail left by the kidnappers and picked up more traveling companions that included Draevax, a mild-mannered elven man who claimed to be a disciple of The Witness who simply wished to observe the proceedings.